 Dementia is now the third leading cause of death in Australia and no cure exists.
-Over 320,000 Australians suffer from dementia, including one in four Australians over the age of 85.
+Over 320,000 Australians are living with dementia, including one in four Australians over the age of 85.
 The increasing prevalence is placing a growing emotional and financial burden on patients, their families and friends.
 By 2050 it is estimated that nearly one million Australians will have dementia, and 7,500 Australians will be diagnosed each week, with a far greater number living with this progressive disabling condition.

 Accelerating innovation in the potential prevention, diagnosis, treatment and management of dementia (including its most prevalent form, Alzheimer’s disease), is a global priority.